beeckcenter/softwarecollaborative.org/about/index.md

 nav_order: 2
 ---

-# About the State Software Collaborative
+# About the Intergovernmental Software Collaborative

 ## Problem